© Crown copyright 2020

 This information relates to the use of face coverings in public spaces where social distancing is not always possible.
 It is important to follow all the other government advice on coronavirus (COVID-19) including staying safe outside your home.

-1. What is a face covering?
+What a face covering is

 In the context of the coronavirus (COVID-19) outbreak, a face covering is something which safely covers the nose and mouth.
 You can buy reusable or single-use face coverings.
 You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face.